 8. Nancy Hands and Ryans Bar, Parkgate St:

 These two traditional Irish pubs are situated right next to one another and equally provide a great traditional Irish pub experience.
-For those of you are planning a visit to the Guinness Storehouse and end up craving some of the black stuff, these two are just a short walk across the River Liffey and will serve up some of the tastiest Guinness you can find.
+A handy stop off if you’re planning to visit the Guinness Storehouse or Phoenix Park.

 9. Cassidy’s Bar, Westmoreland St: